Gallery Work

 Marijana’s works such as Eucalyptus Ablaze uses computerised lighting technique with references to ‘burning off’ as a way of controlling the environment.
 The ‘cracked eucalyptus bark’ steel forms are lit within and the light is programmed to move as a heat wave.

-In her recent exhibitions Marijana’s use of subtle and skillfully arranged recycled acupuncture needles creates minimalist pictorial panels with metaphors to the human condition and complexities of globalisation.
+In her exhibitions Marijana’s use of subtle and skillfully arranged recycled acupuncture needles creates minimalist pictorial panels with metaphors to the human condition and complexities of globalisation.

 “Conceptually complex, technically perfect, rehearsing themes and ideas about migrancy, belonging and ‘unbelonging’, navigation and theenvironment, nesting, home-making, kinesis and resting the artworks…eloquently speak about generative effects of dislocation and relocation on culture and identity.
 That Tadic has the capacity to realize and express such subtly interconnected themes in visual terms is testament to her originality and artistic power.”
 (Dr. Christine Nicholls, Wandering Albatross, exhibition catalogue, 2011)